mcc-macca/qspace/README.md

 ];
 ```

-Then dump in phpMyAdmin the sql file for users table:
+Then dump in phpMyAdmin the sql file for users table (`sql/users.sql`):
 ```sql
 CREATE TABLE `users` (
   `id` int(11) UNSIGNED NOT NULL AUTO_INCREMENT,